sCrypt-Inc/specification/docs/contracts.rst

     :alt: OP_CODESEPARATOR
     :align: center

-The ``Tx`` library provides a set of OSC version methods to check this preimage that does not contain a complete locking script.
+The ``Tx`` library provides a set of OCS version methods to check this preimage that does not contain a complete locking script.
 In many cases, scriptCode, or portion of it, is not needed when using OP_PUSH_TX.
 OCS can be used to cut its size.
 For example, in the following contract, only nLocktime, of the whole preimage is needed.
 We use ``Tx.checkPreimageOCS()``, a variant of the conventional ``Tx.checkPreimage()``.
 The only difference is that an OCS is inserted right before OP_CHECKSIG within the former.